alps-lab/alps-lab.github.io/alps.md

 ### Team

-I am fortunate to work and have worked with a group of wonderful people:
+I am fortunate to work and have worked with a group of talended individuals:

 #### Post-doc